JoyTriza/orodhesha-app/README.md

 [Go Back to the top](#)
 ## Technology Used
-* HTNL - which was used to build the structure of the pages.
+* HTML - which was used to build the structure of the pages.

 * CSS - which was used to style the pages incuding the left aside navigation bar

+.React

+.Ruby

+.
+Sinatra

 ## Reference
 * Materialize CSS